 Aside from being a midwife, I am the mother of six beautiful children – five girls and one boy – ranging in age from 36 to 26.
 My youngest are identical twin girls.
 I am a very proud grandmother (“Oma”) of fourteen!
 I have multiple degrees in sciences, have attended nursing school and I completed my midwifery training with the Association of Texas Midwives Midwifery Training Program after beginning my midwifery education in Germany.
 Beginning in 2002, I was an educator for a local college, mostly Anatomy and Physiology.
 My tenure ended in 2012.
 All the students I came into contact with there were fascinated that I am a midwife and I loved teaching about the human body.
 As an educator, I enjoyed taking that fascination and offering them the opportunity to learn about birth in a positive way.
 I have been a clinical preceptor for the ATM Midwifery Training Program since 2005 and was an active member of the ATM Education Committee, as well as academic instructor from 2006 to 2014.
-I am presently the clinical director at Westover Hills Birth Center in San Antonio.
+In 2018 I became the clinical director at Westover Hills Birth Center in San Antonio.